The Complexity Classes of Hamming Distance Recoverable Robust Problems: Abstract

 \section{Abstract}

 The well-known complexity class \NP{} contains combinatorial problems, whose optimization counterparts are important for many practical settings.
-These problems typically consider full knowledge about the input.
-In practical settings, however, uncertainty in the input data is a usual phenomenon, whereby this is normally not covered in optimization versions of \NP{} problems.
+In reality, however, uncertainty in the input data is a usual phenomenon, which is typically not covered in \NP{} problems.

 One concept to model the uncertainty in the input data, is \textit{recoverable robustness}.
 The instance of the recoverable robust version of a combinatorial problem $P$ is split into a base scenario $\sigma_0$ and an uncertainty scenario set $\textsf{S}$.
-The base scenario and all members of the uncertainty scenario set are instances of the original combinatorial problem $P$.
 The task is to calculate a solution $\texttt{s}_0$ for the base scenario $\sigma_0$ and solutions $\texttt{s}$ for all uncertainty scenarios $\sigma \in \textsf{S}$ such that $\texttt{s}_0$ and $\texttt{s}$ are not too far away from each other according to a distance measure, so $\texttt{s}_0$ can be easily adapted to $\texttt{s}$.
-This paper introduces \textit{Hamming Distance Recoverable Robustness}, in which solutions $\texttt{s}_0$ and $\texttt{s}$ have to be calculated, such that $\texttt{s}_0$ and $\texttt{s}$ may only differ in at most $\kappa$ elements.

-We survey the complexity of Hamming distance recoverable robust versions of optimization problems, typically found in \NP{} for different scenario encodings.
+We analyze the complexity of \textit{Hamming distance recoverable robust} versions of problems in \NP{} for different scenario encodings.
 The complexity is primarily situated in the lower levels of the polynomial hierarchy.
-The main contribution of the paper is a gadget reduction framework that shows that the recoverable robust versions of problems in a large class of combinatorial problems is $\Sigma^P_{3}$-complete.
-This class includes problems such as \vc, \is, \ds, \col, \hp~or \sss~and many more.
-Additionally, we expand the results to $\Sigma^P_{2m+1}$-completeness for multi-stage recoverable robust problems with $m \in \mathbb{N}$ stages.
+The main contribution of the paper is a gadget reduction framework that reveals that the recoverable robust version of problems in a large class of combinatorial problems is $\Sigma^p_{3}$-complete.
+We show that this class includes over 20 problems such as Vertex Cover, Independent Set, Hamiltonian Path or Subset Sum.
+We expect that the number of problems can be easily extended with the help of the gadget reduction framework.
+Additionally, we expand the results to $\Sigma^p_{2m+1}$-completeness for multi-stage recoverable robust problems with $m \in \mathbb{N}$ stages.